• Skip to primary navigation

 1. Most high-level positions in companies are filled by men even though the workforce in many developed countries is more than 50 per cent female.
 Companies should be required to allocate a certain percentage of these positions to women.
 Do you agree?

-I recommend that students should completely agree or disagree with the statement in these kinds of questions.
+I recommend that students completely agree or disagree with the statement in these questions.
 This will lead to a clear argument and a more coherent essay.
 You can show the other side of the argument in concession statements, but these should be only one or two sentences.
 Concession statements are used to briefly show the other side of the argument.
 Also, don’t let personal feelings get involved.
-The examiner does not have to agree with your opinion and you do not have to write about how you actually feel about the issue.
-Pick the side you feel most comfortable writing about i.e. the one you can back up with explanations and examples.
+The examiner does not have to agree with your opinion, and you do not have to write about how you actually feel about the issue.
+Pick the side you feel most comfortable writing about, i.e. the one you can back up with explanations and examples.

 Structure